uk-gov-mirror/companieshouse.web-security-node/README.md

     ```

-3. Amend the Nunjucks configuration to add the thirdparty templates from this library:
+3. Amend the `Nunjucks` configuration to add the third-party templates from this library:

     ```typescript
     nunjucks